Trismegiste/phpunit-assert-solid/README.md

 ### assertNotStaticFactory($fqcn)
 Asserts there is no new in a static method (typically singletons and static factories are use-case) because it is a violation of OCP (and DIP as edge-effect).
-Standard factories (Factory Method, Builder...) are not targeted by this assertion.
+Standard creational design patterns (Factory Method, Builder...) are not targeted by this assertion.

 ### assertDemeterLawCompliant($fqcn)
 Asserts a class only knows itself and its close neighbours (Law of Demeter).